 An ideally timed race to the finish line, Gore Vidal’s political drama connects to the concerns and curiosities that Americans have for the 2020 election.
 In this story, two frontrunners spar for their party’s nomination.
 Set during the National convention, the delegates must weigh the merits between two candidates with widely opposing values.
-When a self-made,
+When a self-made, less-than scrupulous, senator and an upstanding intellectual former Secretary of State gain information about their opponents, the twist is planted for an unexpected outcome.

 Mark Belnick plays former Secretary of State William Russell, one of the candidates running for president.
 No stranger to political intrigue, Belnick served as Deputy Chief Counsel to the US Senate Iran/Contra Investigation before embarking on a successful professional acting career that has earned him numerous stage and film credits over the past decades.
 He talked to us about why this story fits so well in the Los Angeles entertainment scene at this moment.